compose-generator/compose-generator/docs/docs/supported-services.md

 # Supported services

-The following table shows all services, which Compose Generator currently supports out of the box as predefined service template.
+The following table shows all services which Compose Generator currently supports out of the box as predefined service templates.
 To use these templates, please refer to the [generate command](../usage/generate).

 | Frontend                                                                                                                                           | Backend                                                                                                                                         | Database                                                                                                                                   | Database Admin                                                                                                                                        |
 | -------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------- |